zfedoran/modulite.js/README.md

 </html>
 ```

-**Modules**

 Note that we only need to reference two JavaScript files, modulite.js will automatically import any files referenced by game.js.
-Inside of game.js, you can use requires() to load any other scripts you need to run.
+You can use `ml.requires()` to load any other scripts you need.

+**Using Modulite.js**

 Your game.js might look something like this:

 ```javascript
 // set paths to module namespaces